SethHWeidman/ai_computing/README.md

 This repo contains a few adapted scripts and demos based on Sebastian Raschka's excellent “LLMs-from-scratch” project: https://github.com/rasbt/LLMs-from-scratch

+### Transpose and shape demos

+The file `LLMs-from-scratch/ch03/01_main-chapter-code/transpose.py` contains a small script demonstrating tensor transposes and reshaping operations used throughout the multi-head attention examples.

 ### KV cache reference

 The file `LLMs-from-scratch/ch04/03_kv-cache/gpt_with_kv_cache_reference.py` contains a